tikallyn/tikallyn/README.md

 ### 👋 Hi!
 My name is Tika!

+- 👸 Pronouns: she/her
 - 🏙 I live in Chicago.
 - 👩‍🏫 I’m a recent grad and teaching fellow at Grace hopper (a Fullstack bootcamp for women+).
+- 💜 I love boardgames 🎲 , fire dancing 🔥 , art 🎨 , and building queer community 🌈

 ### Projects:
 - 🐱 I just finished an adorable multiplayer music making game for kids and cat enthusiasts: [Meowsic Maker][3]